On a Frank-Wolfe Approach for Abs-smooth Functions: Numerical examples

 \subsection{Algorithm~\ref{alg:asfw}: Standard nonsmooth problems}

-In this subsection, we test our abs-smooth Frank-Wolfe (ASFW) Algorithm~\ref{alg:asfw} on several standardized test cases (for details, see \textup{\cite{BaKaMae14}}).
+We tested our abs-smooth Frank-Wolfe (ASFW) Algorithm~\ref{alg:asfw} on several standardized test cases (for details, see \textup{\cite{BaKaMae14}}).
 For that purpose, we implemented the two convex examples MAXQ and Chained LQ as well as the four nonconvex examples: Number of active faces, Chained Mifflin 2, Chained Crescent 1, and Chained Crescent 2.
 Furthermore, we tested the first nonsmooth and nonconvex Rosenbrock-Nesterov function analyzed in \cite{GuOv12}.
 For all benchmark objectives except for MAXQ, we add bounds

 which do not interfere with the optimal solution, allowing us to properly test our implementation.
 Section~\ref{sec:maxq} reports on the results for MAXQ and considers different feasible sets in which constraints are active at the solution.
 All example functions are scalable such that we could examine various dimensions $n$.
 For all test cases, we observe a very similar convergence behavior for the step size $\alpha_t=1/\sqrt{1+t}$, namely the convergence rate $\cO(1/\sqrt{t})$.